wildoctopus/DRLND/README.md

 # DRLND
-Repo for Projects in Deep Reinforcement Learning Nanodegree program There are total of 3 projects in this nano degree course, which covers all the concepts for Reinforcement Learning.
+Repo for Projects in Deep Reinforcement Learning Nanodegree program.

+There are total of 3 projects in this nano degree course, which covers all the concepts for Reinforcement Learning.
 Even its suggest the recent papers and advancements in this field.